vuw-research-computing/raapoi-tools/docs/index.md

 *  Port: 22
 *  Username: Your VUW username
 *  Password: Your VUW password
-*  NOTE: VPN access may be required for some users to connect to raapoi
+*  *NOTE:* On-campus network connection or VPN access is required.

 Note: We recommend against saving your password within your SSH client, this is counter to security best-practice and will most likely cause issues in the future.